wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

       }
     }

-Getting outstanding rootcheck controls
+Listing outstanding rootcheck issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Rootcheck requests are very similar to the syscheck ones.
-In order to get all rootcheck control with *outstanding* status you can run this request:
+In order to get all rootcheck issues with an *outstanding* status you can run this request:

 ``curl -u foo:bar -k "https://127.0.0.1:55000/rootcheck/000?status=outstanding&offset=0&limit=1&pretty"``